10 Potentially Serious Defects to Look Out For In Your New Property

 In the UK you buy property under the principle of ‘caveat emptor’, Latin for ‘let the buyer beware’.
-This means once you have completed on your purchase ,you will be responsible for any defects that you uncover.
-A Chartered Surveyor can help ensure you don’t uncover any nasty surprises, however here are 10 common defects that you should look out for in your new property:
+This means once you have completed on your purchase, you will be responsible for any defects that you uncover.
+A Chartered Surveyor can help ensure you don’t uncover any nasty surprises.
+However here are 10 common property defects that you should look out for.

 1. Structural Movement